WICG/webmonetization/docs/explainer.md

 multiple underlying settlement networks, improving the interoperability and reach of existing networks.

-Web Monetization senders and receivers use the Interledger protocol to exchange payments.
-The sender and receiver might be directly connected or might connect via one or more intermediaries.
+Web Monetization providers and receivers use the Interledger protocol to exchange payments.
+The provider and WM receiver might be directly connected or might connect via one or more intermediaries.
 This will be driven by the regulatory requirements and the status of intermediaries as registered money services businesses.

 For more details see https://interledger.org.